Tackle challenging image and video analysis problems with KWIVER

 KWant : A lightweight toolkit for computing detection and tracking metrics on a variety of video data.
 It computes spatial and temporal associations between datasets, even with different frame rates.
 It has a flexible input format and can generate XML based results.

-Kitware’s WAMI Tracker (Requires Forge.mil account) : The product of multiple years of development, Kitware’s real-time, full-frame WAMI tracker has been used operationally overseas.
-The tracker is available as source code for government use on forge.mil.
-A forge.mil account is required for access and is available with government sponsorship.
+Kitware’s WAMI Tracker : The product of multiple years of development, Kitware’s real-time, full-frame WAMI tracker has been used operationally overseas.
+The tracker is available as source code for government use.
+Access is available to government entities and to those with government sponsorship.
+To inquire or receive source code, please reach out to firstname.lastname@example.org.

 Existing Data Sets